justinmahar/react-kindling/README.md

 - **Docz Menu**
   - The Docz menu is configured in `doczrc.js`.
 Remove, add, or change the menu items there.
 - **favicon and Logo Image**
   - The Docz site favicon and logo are located in `public`.
-The icon and logo default to a rocket.
-[Get a different one here](https://favicon.io/emoji-favicons/).
+[Get a different icon here](https://favicon.io/emoji-favicons/).
   - Disable the favicon or logo in `src/gatsby-theme-docz/theme-additions-config.js`
 - **Google Analytics**
   - Add a Google Analytics tracking ID to `src/gatsby-theme-docz/theme-additions-config.js`.
 Disabled by default.